World traveler Clown Tom Bolton

 Near Linz, I went with my friend Uli to see the Mauthausen concentration camp.
 Like Dachau near Munich which I eventually visited as well, it has been maintained as a museum to the horrors of the holocaust.
 It was actually a whole complex of camps set up around a large granite quarry where the prisoners were used as slave laborers who were worked to death in the mine.
 The whole place really looked the part; cold and austere – simply an institution meant to dehumanize people.

-A dissecting table for extracting any dental gold or who knows what kind of atrocious experiments.
-They had multiple gas chamber and ovens to burn bodies.
+Holding cells and a dissecting table for extracting any dental gold or who knows what kind of atrocious experiments.
+They had multiple gas chambers disguised as shower rooms and ovens to burn bodies.
 Even with the ovens going 24 hours, it is hard to imagine how they could burn them fast enough on such a large scale.
 Personnel to do this dirty work were easy to come by – they had an endless stream of workers.
 It was a very somber experience just to visit and one I have always had to departmentalize in my brain as I ended up living in Germany.

 Even my own father-in-law had been in the Nazi party and fought in the war.
 It is strange to think about how people I know and their relatives participated in such an event yet they are also someone’s parent, or aunt or uncle.
 Even my friend Uli had to confront her mother for displaying a plaque for some award won by her beloved brother since it was given by a Nazi regime and had swastikas on it.
 Not that I think Austrian Nazis were somehow worse than German ones but many didn’t face up to their guilt as well after the war, relying on the excuse that they were one of Hitler’s first victims and thus somehow not responsible for their own participation.